SOS Children's Village Lefkosa

 Children from Lefkosa (photo: SOS archives)

 SOS Children's Village Lefkosa is based on the outskirts of Lefkosa, also known as Nicosia, the capital of Northern Cyprus, which is home to around 220,000 people.
 The area has shops and different social facilities.
-Our organisation has close links to the surrounding community, not only providing support to families in need, but also attending many local celebrations and cultural festivities.
+Our organization has close links to the surrounding community, not only providing support to families in need, but also attending many local celebrations and cultural festivities.

 In recent decades there have been changes in the composition of the population of the area, especially due to the migration of people to and from Turkey.
 Many people have migrated to mainland Turkey, and it is estimated that a large percentage of Northern Cyprus' population (up to 50 per cent) was born in Turkey or are children of people who migrated from Turkey to Northern Cyprus.
 A large proportion of the population are therefore recent arrivals to the island.